shadowlion/transactapi-js/README.md

 ## Setup

-You will need to acquire both a `clientId` and `developerAPIKey` from NCPS - this happens when you subscribe to them as a custom of their services.
+You will need to acquire both a `clientID` and `developerAPIKey` from NCPS - this happens when you subscribe to them as a customer of their services.

 Each API endpoint will require both in order to get the response to fully work.